matteoferla/Fragmenstein/fragmenstein.md

 # Fragmenstein
 ## Description

-The followup placing algorithm (`Fragmenstein` class) has three modes.
+The `Fragmenstein` class places the followup placing algorithm.
+One problem in doing so is mapping atoms from the hits to the followup.
+Three modes were tested.

 The three modes rely heavily on mapping one-to-one atomic coordinates of overlapping atoms between hits within a 2Å radius (see [Position Mapping code](fragmenstein/core/positional_mapping.py)).